simeononsecurity/simeononsecurity.ch/content/articles/best-visual-studio-code-extensions-for-cpp-development/index.en.md

 ## 3. C++ TestMate

 **C++ TestMate** is a valuable extension for C++ developers who write unit tests.
-It integrates seamlessly with popular C++ testing frameworks like Google Test, Catch2, and Boost.Test.
+It integrates smoothly with popular C++ testing frameworks like Google Test, Catch2, and Boost.Test.
 This extension allows you to run and debug your tests directly from Visual Studio Code.
 It provides an intuitive test explorer, test result visualization, and easy access to test-related commands.
 With **C++ TestMate**, you can ensure the reliability and quality of your C++ code by writing and executing comprehensive unit tests.

 You can download the **C++ TestMate** extension from the Visual Studio Code Marketplace: [C++ TestMate Extension](https://marketplace.visualstudio.com/items?itemName=matepek.vscode-catch2-test-adapter)